-Join us on our manatee kayaking tours in Blue Springs State Park.
-Kayaking Blue Springs is a great chance to get up close to the amazing Florida manatees, while enjoying a beautiful kayaking adventure in this little wildlife paradise.
-Sit back and relax as we slowly paddle up beautiful Snake Creek where Alligators, turkeys, deer, bald eagles, owls and a vast array of marsh birds call this manatee winter sanctuary their home.
+Kayaking Blue Springs State Park in the winter is a great chance to get up close to the amazing Florida manatees. while enjoying a beautiful kayaking tour in this little wildlife paradise.
+Our Blue Springs manatee tours allow you to sit back and relax as we slowly kayak up beautiful Snake Creek where Alligators, turkeys, deer, bald eagles, owls and a vast array of marsh birds call this manatee winter sanctuary their home.

-Your guide will also take pictures of your adventure for you to keep and cherish forever!
+Your professional and knowledgeable guide will also take pictures of your adventure for you to keep and cherish forever!

 So what are you waiting for?
 Step out into the Wild Florida, with an informative and just plain fun, kayaking manatee tour in Blue Springs State Park today!